-- To learn about Pacific Northwest birds and birds common to our local area - To learn about wildlife habitats - To integrate the concepts of environmental education, wildlife protection, and wildlife habitat protection into theme-based units or traditional curriculum - To facilitate the development of school site wildlife habitats - To facilitate the implementation of school site NatureMapping activities
+- To learn about Pacific Northwest and migrating birds and birds common to our local area. - To learn about the habitats of NW and migrating birds. - To integrate the concepts of environmental education, wildlife protection, and wildlife habitat protection into theme-based units or traditional curriculum. - · To facilitate the development of school site wildlife habitats. - To facilitate the implementation of school site NatureMapping activities.